 Applying Asphalt Sealer To A New Parking Lot –

 - Asphalt sealer cannot be applied to your newly installed asphalt parking lot immediately.

-- If applied too soon after new installation, you can halt the oxidation process, which will lead to retaining too much oil in your asphalt.
+- If applied too soon after installation, you can halt the oxidation process.
+It will lead to retaining too much oil in your asphalt.

 - Typically, for a commercial lot, it is recommended to wait at least 30 days before sealcoating your new parking lot.